Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 - Unlike some small mammals in northern climates, the gray squirrel does not hibernate during the winter.
 This means they are available to assault your bird feeder all winter long!

 - They horde food in small caches throughout their territory, so they may dig it up later when needed.
 This explains why they are so relentless in stealing food from your feeder.
 They may hide food in up to a thousand places and are quite remarkable in their ability to recall and locate their treasures.

 - Gray Squirrels can live for over a decade and they breed two times per year, once in summer and once in late winter.
 By the time babies are a year old, they’re ready to have babies of their own.
 They can have six or eight in each litter, so it’s easy to see how populations get out of control in some areas.

 Best Ways to Squirrel-Proof a Bird Feeder

 I hope harming animals isn't on your agenda.
 That's not the point of this article, nor is it something I would ever support.
-However, when it comes your bird feeder this backyard menace has to be stopped, or at least slowed.
+However, when it comes to your bird feeder this backyard menace has to be stopped or at least slowed.